facebook/create-react-app/packages/react-scripts/template/README.md

 ```

 This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks the 'Load' button.

+You can also use it with `async` / `await` syntax if you prefer it.

 ## Adding a Stylesheet